tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

 a bit of common sense to make the test above work.

-If there are going to be a few [Repository](https://martinfowler.com/eaaCatalog/repository.html) classes (that you have needed to create to make the API work) that do not have tests dedicated for them - do not sweat that.
-Only introduce separate tests for them as you will be adding functionality specifically for those classes.
+If there are going to be a few [Repository](https://martinfowler.com/eaaCatalog/repository.html) classes (that you needed to create to make the API work) that do not have tests dedicated for them - do not sweat it.
+Introduce separate tests for those classes when you will be adding functionality specifically for them.

 When there is a new aspect to the feature (lets say now we want to delete a user), create a new test and follow a similar pattern

 # Fixing bugs
-The same goes for fixing bugs - write the test first and then fix the bug.
+The same goes for fixing bugs - write a test first and then fix the bug.

 However, I do bug fixing a little bit differently than new features.
 Whenever I am trying to fix a bug, it is important to capture the problem at the lowest level of the dependency tree.